getodk/central-backend/docs/api.md

     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.
     + attachments: `true` (boolean, optional) - Set to false to exclude media attachments from the export.
     + `%24filter`: `year(__system/submissionDate) lt year(now())` (string, optional) - If provided, will filter responses to those matching the given OData query.
 Only [certain fields](/reference/odata-endpoints/odata-form-service/data-document) are available to reference.
 The operators `lt`, `lte`, `eq`, `neq`, `gte`, `gt`, `not`, `and`, and `or` are supported, and the built-in functions `now`, `year`, `month`, `day`, `hour`, `minute`, `second`.
+    + groupPaths: `true` (boolean, optional) - Set to false to remove group path prefixes from field header names (eg `instanceID` instead of `meta-instanceID`).
+This behavior mimics a similar behavior in ODK Briefcase.
+    + deletedFields: `false` (boolean, optional) - Set to true to restore all fields previously deleted from this form for this export.
+All known fields and data for those fields will be merged and exported.
+    + splitSelectMultiples: `false` (boolean, optional) - Set to true to create a boolean column for every known select multiple option in the export.
+The option name is in the field header, and a `0` or a `1` will be present in each cell indicating whether that option was checked for that row.
+This behavior mimics a similar behavior in ODK Briefcase.

 + Response 200
     + Headers